topfreegames/pitaya-bot/README.md

 make run-testing-server
 ```

-Now, it's supposed to be a pitaya server running in one terminal.
+Now a pitaya server should be running in one terminal
 In another terminal, you can use pitaya-bot testing example:
 ```
 $ pitaya-bot -d ./testing/specs/ --config ./testing/config/config.yaml